scalahub/CryptoNode/README.md

 [![deprecated](http://badges.github.io/stability-badges/dist/deprecated.svg)](http://github.com/badges/stability-badges)

-CryptoNode is a cryptocurrency library written in Scala.
+CryptoNode is a bitcoin library written in Scala.
 It can be used for implementing nodes and wallets.
 It supports SPV mode out of the box and can be converted to a full node by implementing the core consensus rules and the execution engine.
-It supports the Secp256k1 elliptic curve used in Bitcoin and its forks.
-Note that this library is not maintained so use it in TestNet only.
-It will also not work with the latest version of most coins.
+Note that this library is experimental so use it in TestNet only.

-## Currently supported features
+## Supported features

-#### Bitcoin

 - Signing transactions and address generation:
-  - SegWit (P2SH-P2WPKH)
+  - SegWit legacy (P2SH-P2WPKH)
+  - SegWit Bech32 (P2WPKH)
   - P2SH-P2PK
   - P2PKH
 - Node connectivity: